conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

 presented, like Rust, protocols for embedded (MQTT), academic and professional education, real-time systems.

-We did our own talk “Continuous Integration of C/C++ for embedded and IoT with Jenkins, Docker and Conan”, which went quite well, especially considering that we were running a real demo, live updating the embedded code in a Raspberry PI, that was built with Docker in Jenkins, using cross-compiled (from Windows) packages, and uploaded to Artifactory, all of that done in the live demo.
+We did our own talk *Continuous Integration of C/C++ for embedded and IoT with Jenkins, Docker and Conan*, which went quite well, especially considering that we were running a real demo, live updating the embedded code in a Raspberry PI, that was built with Docker in Jenkins, using cross-compiled (from Windows) packages, and uploaded to Artifactory, all of that done in the live demo.